Best Horizontal Carry Knives – Continuous Update

 Made in:Argentina

-This is a sturdy little blade with a thick spine, and more than a few things that make it feel similar to the Guardian 3.
+This is a sturdy little blade with a thick spine.
+It has more than a few things that make it feel similar to the Guardian 3.
 It’s not so similar that it doesn’t make a good case for itself, though.
-It has a thicker blade stock, a recurve edge, and a stout tip, so it comes off as a tougher alternative to the Guardian 3.

-I doesn’t perform as well as the Guardian 3, mostly because it doesn’t seem to ship with a good of a factory edge.
+I doesn’t perform as well as the Guardian 3, mostly because it doesn’t seem to ship with as good of a factory edge.
 And while N695 steel can be easier to sharpen than other premium steels, it is still a hard steel with rigid edge retention that will probably take a bit to tighten up.

 About the Sheath

-The sheath on this is what really drew my eye to this knife.
-It’s pretty different from most leather sheaths you’ll see, and Boker clearly put some thought and pains into making it work for the knife.
 You’re not actually supposed to pull the knife out of the sheath; since the sheath is contoured so closely to the knife’s recurve shape, you have to unbutton the sheath, which opens up the whole back of it and lets you take the knife out that way.
 It is far from being a fast-draw blade.

-If you want to learn more about this knife or if you just want to see more photos of it check out our review of the Boker Arbolito El Heroe.
+If you want to learn more about this knife or if you just want to see more photos of it, check out our review of the Boker Arbolito El Heroe.

 Condor SBK